petershin/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-notification-type.md

 You can configure Liferay Commerce to send email notifications for a variety of event triggers in your store.
 When there's no out-of-the-box notification trigger that fits your needs, you can implement your own.

 To add a new notification type, you must implement the `CommerceNotificationType` interface.
-See [Store Emails](../../store-management/sending-emails/store-emails.md) to learn how to set up a Notification Template and view the OOTB types available.
+See [Sending Emails](../../store-management/sending-emails.md) to learn how to set up a Notification Template and view the OOTB types available.

 ## Overview of a Notification Type